NebulousLabs/Sia-Support-Docs/hosting/how-to-host-on-sia.md

 * **A reliable and stable setup:** You need a computer, Internet connection, and electricity that you can trust.
 Hosts are required to be online nearly 100% of the time or face financial penalties.
 * **Sia Prerequisites:** Make sure your computer meets the Sia requirements
-  * CPU: Sia does not require special CPU considerations.
-However, your CPU may become a bottleneck if your host becomes very popular with the renters, and they start uploading or downloading a lot of data to or from your host.
+  * CPU: A minimum of a quad-core CPU is recommended.
+A weak CPU may become a bottleneck if your host becomes very popular with the renters, and they start uploading or downloading a lot of data to or from your host.
-  * RAM: 8 GB is a minimum, although your host will then likely be running out of memory quite often; 16 or even 32 GB is better.
+  * RAM: 8 GB is a minimum, although your host will likely run out of memory under load; 16 GB, or more, is better.
-  * OS drive: An SSD with minimum 40 GB of free space recommended.
-At the time of writing this article, Sia blockchain was about 32 GB in size, and it’s growing constantly.
-You should avoid letting your OS drive run out of space, because then you will risk corrupting your host’s metadata.
+  * OS drive: An SSD with a minimum of 64 GB of free space is recommended.
+As of February 2022, the Sia blockchain was about 32 GB and constantly growing.
+You should avoid letting your OS drive run out of space to prevent corrupting your host's metadata.
   * Create a Sia wallet
   * [Get Siacoins](../get-started-with-sia/how-to-buy-siacoins.md)
 * **Storage space:** Spare hard drive space to rent out, ideally greater than 4 TB.
 It doesn’t have to be an SSD: an HDD would do just fine and also be much cheaper.